Snowflake-Labs/sfguide-data-engineering-with-snowpark-python/README.md

 <img src="images/12_select_kernel.png" width=800px>

 The dialog box should now say "Select a Python Environment."
-Click the small reload icon in the top right of the dialog box, then select the "pysnowpark" kernel.
+Click the small reload icon in the top right of the dialog box, then select the **"pysnowpark (python 3.8.15)"** kernel.

 <img src="images/12_select_conda_env.png" width=800px>